- How do I apply for this internship opportunity?

 What internship opportunities are available?

-There are opportunities available with the Technology Commercialization team (life sciences and physical sciences), Corporate Collaborations (life sciences and physical sciences), and the Coulter Translational Research Partnership Program.
+There are opportunities available with the Life Sciences and Physical Sciences teams.
 Note: legal externships are a separate program and those positions can be applied for here.

-Technology Commercialization interns will support the team by analyzing the viability and commercial potential of key USC inventions, draft cogent descriptions of new technologies and various applications, conduct detailed technology and market assessments, perform commercialization outreach, and draft non-confidential summaries of the new inventions as marketing tools.
-Additionally, these interns may help develop marketing strategies and help both develop and implement marketing strategies for licensing portfolios.
+Technology Commercialization — support the team by analyzing the viability and commercial potential of key USC inventions, draft cogent descriptions of new technologies and various applications, conduct detailed technology and market assessments, perform commercialization outreach, and draft non-confidential summaries of the new inventions as marketing tools.
+Additionally, interns may help develop marketing strategies and help both develop and implement marketing strategies for licensing portfolios.

 What is the program commitment?

-Interns are required to commit to at least six months, working 15-20 hours each week, during spring, fall, and summer terms.
+Interns are required to commit to at least 2 semesters, working 8-10 hours each week during the academic year, and up to 30 hours during summer.

 Interns work in the USC Stevens office during normal office hours between 8:30 – 5:30 p.m.
 This ensures that the interns have access to the staff and resources to successfully complete their duties.
 Interns will not have access to the office after hours.